 This session addresses the abstract notion of 'simplicity', why it is critical in modern UI design, and answers questions, like "Why do design processes and good intentions undermine simplicity?"

-Successful architectures evolve over time to meet the needs of changing business requirements.
-In this talk, Luke Hohmann presents how to collaborate with key members of your business, including product management, product marketing, and product owners, to manage architectural changes that promote quality, using techniques and language that they will understand and support.
+Successful architectures evolve over time to meet changing business requirements.
+Luke Hohmann presents how to collaborate with key members of your business to manage architectural changes.

-Although nearly everyone acknowledges the importance of user experience, usability often ends up pushed to the back of the queue.
-How then can we know whether what we are delivering makes sense and will work for our users?
-This presentation shows an approach to usability, focusing on activities in which users engage offers the potential for delivering dramatic improvements with much less effort.
+In spite of the importance of user experience, usability ends up last.
+This presentation shows an approach to usability, focusing on activities resulting in big improvements with less effort.

-Last year Agile coach Alexia Bowers walked a mile in a project customer's shoes, and told us how it felt in this Agile2006 Leadership Summit presentation.
-She stressed the need to strive for creative solutions instead of simply cutting scope.
+Last year Agile coach Alexia Bowers walked a mile in a project customer's shoes, and told us at Agile2006 how it felt.
+She stressed the need to strive for creativity instead of cutting scope.